francois2metz/asilite/README.md

 It will run the server and expose it on the 4000 port: http://localhost:4000

+## API bugs

+Here is the list of unexpected behavior of the API:

+- The `Range` header on search results only accept `0 9`, `10 19` and not arbitrary range.
+- The search endpoint ignore parameters if invalid.

 ## Acknowledgement

 Thanks to the team at arretsurimages for the API.
 I disagree with the choice of using javascript on the client side, but the API is very simple to use.